top of page

 Please note that minor influencers can avail of a few deductions as well.

-As a social media influencer, you can lower your tax payments by subtracting business expenses from your earnings to decrease your taxable income.
 This may incorporate filming equipment, subscription fees, internet and communication costs, home office expenses, office supplies, and travel expenses.
 However, these deductions are only valid if they get deemed necessary and typical for your job as an influencer.

 It is the day and age of exciting content creation!
 The sky is the limit, and age is not a limit.
 Keep creating, thriving, and outshining the limits, and trust TaxBuddy to walk you through all the tax compliances.